Best Help Scout Alternatives in 2026

 Pricing: Free (unlimited agents, limited features), $15/agent/month (Growth), $49/agent/month (Pro), $79/agent/month (Enterprise).
 Help Scout Plus ($45/agent/month) costs slightly less than Freshdesk Pro for comparable automation depth.

-Best for: teams outgrowing Help Scout's automation limits who want a clear upgrade path without jumping to Zendesk pricing.
+Ideal for teams outgrowing Help Scout's automation limits who want a clear upgrade path without jumping to Zendesk pricing.

-Intercom — best for B2B SaaS
+Intercom: best for B2B SaaS

-For B2B SaaS teams, Intercom is the most capable Help Scout alternative — though at a significantly higher price.
+For B2B SaaS teams, Intercom is the most capable Help Scout alternative, though at a significantly higher price.
 The combination of inbox, knowledge base, in-app messaging, and the Fin AI agent makes it the platform with the clearest impact on activation and retention metrics.

 Fin AI resolves incoming conversations autonomously using your help center content, at $0.99 per resolution.
 For products with good documentation, Fin handles 40-70% of incoming volume without human intervention.
 The economics work favorably for teams handling 500+ conversations/month where Fin replaces the need for additional agents.